30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Men and women cancer patients

-The nonprofit organization Team Maggie was founded in 2015 when Maggie Davis discovered she had breast cancer and could become infertile due her prescribed treatment.
+The nonprofit organization Team Maggie was founded in 2015 when Maggie Davis discovered she had breast cancer and her prescribed treatment could make her infertile.
 As a way to help young people without children hold onto the hope of building a family, the Team Maggie for a Cure Grant was developed.
-The Team Maggie for a Cure Grant can provide up to $2,500 to assist cancer patients looking to cover fertility preservation costs such as egg retrieval.
+The Team Maggie for a Cure Grant can provide up to $2,500 to assist lung cancer patients looking to cover fertility preservation costs such as egg retrieval.

 Resources for Low-Income Families

-Having a family member diagnosed with cancer can inflict an economic burden on a household.
-This is particularly challenging for families in lower income brackets.
+Having a family member diagnosed with lung cancer can be an economic challenge for a household.
+This can place an added burden on families navigating economic challenges.
 Thankfully, there are some resources that provide financial aid for medical, living and career-development costs.

 Cancer Type: Any